 There are two lamps in the master bedroom and one in the kid’s room that I also left plugged in because they all require a switch to be turned on.

-Finally, I left the printer plugged in since it’s in an awkward spot under the desk, but I’ll be making an effort to turn it off when I’m done printing, rather than allowing it to go to standby mode.
+Finally, I left the printer plugged in since it’s in an awkward spot under the desk.
+But when I’m done printing I’ll make sure to turn it off, rather than letting it sit in stand-by mode.

 How Much Does this Trick to Save Electricity Save?